 Their primary aim is to inspire, recruit, retain, and advance women in technology.
 They also host the annual Grace Hopper Celebration of Women in Computing Conference, the world's largest gathering of women in computing.

 AnitaB.org does outstanding work for women in technology, so it was obvious that we chose to partner with them for a special offer this week.

 We are offering a limited-time 20% discount code that can be used towards any ZenLedger tax plans until Monday, March 15th.
 Get 20% off of any plan by using code WOMEN20 at checkout.

 ZenLedger will contribute 50% of all money raised with this promotion to AnitaB.org.
 Use your discount code at checkout in your account, or create an account by clicking on the green button below.

-Again, thank you to all women in the crypto and blockchain space, your work is invaluable.
-Whether an investor, miner, trader, professional, executive, or enthusiast, you all contribute to the growing adoption of crypto!
+Again, we must thank you women in cryptocurrency and those in the blockchain space, your work is invaluable.
+Whether an investor, miner, trader, professional, executive or enthusiast, you all contribute to the growing adoption of crypto!

 We hope this article has done justice, nevertheless, in case you have questions, do not hesitate to email us at email@example.com